flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 The fact is, to display any of the previous layers mentioned, we have to place them in a 'bucket' called **Window** (also named 'World').
 A Window is the actual plane that will be rendered to the screen, it is filled with layers previously constructed.
 There are 32 Windows available which will overlap to form the final frame, each Window declaration occupies 32 bytes.

 Windows provide different **rendering modes**.
 You can grab a Background or Sprite layer and display it as it is.
-For that, the Window has to be set to **Normal mode** and **Object mode**, depending which type of layer you are using.
+For that, the Window has to be set to **Normal mode** and **Object mode**, depending on which type of layer you are using.
 However, you can also take advantage of additional modes which apply extra effects on background layers:

 - **Line Shift Mode**: Individual rows of pixels can be shifted horizontally.
 This resembles the good ol' effects applied during [horizontal interrupts](game-boy#tab-5-1-wobble-effect).
 - **Affine Mode**: As the name indicates, you get to apply [affine transformations](super-nintendo#unique-features)! (scaling and rotation or combined to form perspective projection [@graphics-tucker]).